 “Given that approximately 90,000 people per year die from Alcohol Use Disorder (the medical terminology for alcoholism) and another 70,000 from drug overdoses in the United States alone, we believe that our ongoing services are essential to the health and well-being of our patients.”

-While a national state of emergency is still in place, there are no federal restrictions that require an organization like Cornerstone of Recovery to follow certain mandated protocols.
-However, despite the lack of federal or state oversight, clinicians and administrators at Cornerstone continue to operate under a rigorous set of guidelines designed to keep COVID-19 from gaining a foothold in our patient population — individuals whose alcohol and drug problems may make them immuno-compromised, and for whom a lengthy battle with the coronavirus would be extremely detrimental to the drug and alcohol treatment they need to overcome addiction.
+While there are currently no federal or state protocols that mandate how Cornerstone of Recovery safeguards against COVID-19, clinicians and administrators at Cornerstone continue to operate under a rigorous set of guidelines designed to keep COVID-19 from gaining a foothold in our patient population — individuals whose alcohol and drug problems may make them immuno-compromised, and for whom a lengthy battle with the coronavirus would be extremely detrimental to the drug and alcohol treatment they need to overcome addiction.

 It's a fine line to walk, but it's one that administrators have treaded carefully since the beginning, when the scope of the pandemic became apparent, but so too did the need to continue to offer treatment to a population whose biggest health concerns had more to do with drugs and alcohol than COVID-19.
 The facility’s staff members worked quickly to implement stringent COVID-19 precautions shortly after the pandemic became widespread, and in order to minimize exposure, the following changes were made: